 Unprecedented.

-Not one time, unlike every past president in a case, not even close to this, invoking executive privilege.
+Not one time, unlike every past president in a case not even close to this, invoking executive privilege.

-Now the fourth determination of no collusion, no obstruction.
+Well, now the president, after two plus years, now the fourth determination of no collusion, no obstruction.

 And you know what?